henrikor2/bridlensis/src/doc/resources/bridlensis/doc/manual.md

 ### Apache ANT

-Compile BridleNSIS directly from Apache ANT by adding the following task definition:
+Use the following task definition to compile BridleNSIS scripts from Apache ANT:

     <taskdef name="bridle"
              classname="bridlensis.ApacheAntTask"